projectgus/xdsl2mqtt/README.md

 ## Alternative Programs

 * [DSLStats](http://dslstats.me.uk/index.html) looks to have an impressive amount of modem support, although it doesn't integrate with MQTT so I didn't try it out.
 It is apparently free software under GPL, but you have to [contact the author to get the source](http://dslstats.me.uk/licence.html).
+* Many modems have SNMP support which is a better alternative if it's present and supported.

 ## Modem Support

 Currently:

 * D-Link DSL-G225, with a Broadcom BCM963381 VDSL2 chipset.
+Telnet interface can be enabled in the Web Interface under Maintenance -> Access Controls -> Services.

 This will probably work on other Broadcom chipset modems, but may need some tweaking.